Informational

 Start with the zones that create real review value

 Petrol-station CCTV should begin with the scenes that actually explain customer behaviour, vehicle movement, and staff safety: the shop entry, counter, bowser lanes, and the routes people use to approach or leave the site.
+Those views are usually more valuable than a single broad forecourt shot that sees everything vaguely but does not identify anyone clearly.

 Plan around how the site actually operates

 The design also needs to respect the difference between daytime trading and late-night or after-hours operation.
 A forecourt that feels easy to understand at midday can become much harder once glare, headlights, low staffing, and dark edges enter the picture.
+Cameras that seem acceptable in daylight can become weak exactly when the site is most exposed.

 Use the right tool before hardware is locked in